-VULGATE VERSES: Today's verse is Quasi a facie colubri, fuge peccata (Sirach 21:2).
+VULGATE VERSES: Today's verse is Praecordia fatui quasi rota carri (Sirach 33:5).
 For a translation, check out the polyglot Bible, in English, Hebrew, Latin and Greek, at the Sacred Texts Archive online.

 ELIZABETHAN PROVERBS: Here is today's proverb commentary, this time by Taverner: Oportet remum ducere, qui didicit: He ought to helde the oore that hath learned it.
 That is to saye: Everye man must practise that science and facultie, that hath bene afore taught him.
 Let not the shomaker medle further then his shoes.
 Lette the ploughman talke of his plough.

-BREVISSIMA: The distich poster for today is Durabo.
+BREVISSIMA: The distich poster for today is Facies Veneris.
 Click here for a full-sized view.
-It's been raining on the squirrels in our back yard today!

 And here are today's proverbial LOLcats:

-FABULAE FACILES: The fable from the Fabulae Faciles widget is Mercurius, Homo, et Formicae, one of my all-time favorite fables!
-(This fable has a vocabulary list.)
+FABULAE FACILES: The fable from the Fabulae Faciles widget is Mercurius, Homo, et Formicae, which is one of my all-time favorites (this fable has a vocabulary list).